-1 Governor Edmund G. Brown Jr. declared a Drought State of Emergency in January 2014.
-Over the next 2 three years, California continued to experience record-low levels of precipitation and snowpack.
-Balancing 3 urban, agricultural, industrial, and environmental water needs became increasingly challenging.
-Following 4 unprecedented water conservation and winter storms, Governor Brown declared an end to the drought in 5 April 2017.
-However, many parts of the Region experienced localized flooding in the winter of 2017.
-The 6 drought and recent flooding illustrate the need to continue to assess the Region's vulnerabilities to climate 7 change and implement mitigation and adaptation measures across all water sectors.
-8 In response, regional stakeholders accelerated a series of projects and planning efforts to (1) increase the 9 Region's resiliency to drought and the impacts of climate change, and (2) develop opportunities to expand 10 a regional conjunctive use program.
-These efforts built on over two decades of collaborative water 11 resource management, as well as partnerships with several state and federal agencies, including DWR and 12 the U.S. Department of the Interior, Bureau of Reclamation (Reclamation).
-Agencies in the Region 13 completed the North American Basin Regional Drought Contingency Plan (NAB RDCP) in fall 2017.
-14 The NAB RDCP was a collaborative planning effort to explore opportunities to collaborate and cooperate 15 to increase the resiliency of the Region's water resources in the face of future climate and drought 16 conditions.
-The effort was partially supported by a grant from Reclamation's WaterSMART Drought 17 Response Program.
-More recently, agencies have collaborated on a Regional Water Reliability Plan 18 (RWRP) to increase the reliability of water supply for public needs.
-Funded by the agencies, the RWRP 19 builds upon the NAB RDCP, but further expands the scope of identified constraints and opportunities to 20 expand a regional conjunctive use program.
-The NAB RDCP and RWRP, in conjunction with local 21 climate action and sustainability plans, provide the foundation for achieving long-term water resource 22 reliability in the Region going forward.
-23 The 2018 ARB IRWMP Update incorporates lessons learned during the drought and recent flooding and 24 builds upon regional adaptation planning efforts and local climate action and sustainability plans.
-It also 25 reflects significant changes in water management policy, regulation, and funding opportunities that have 26 occurred in the last five years.
-For example, the Sustainable Groundwater Management Act, passed in 2014, 27 enacted landmark reforms that could significantly alter how the Region's groundwater resources are 28 managed.
-In that same year, Senate Bill 985 required agencies to develop new stormwater resource plans were finalized in July 2018 and are incorporated into this IRWMP.
+Governor Edmund G. Brown Jr. declared a Drought State of Emergency in January 2014.
+Over the next three years, California continued to experience record-low levels of precipitation and snowpack.
+Balancing urban, agricultural, industrial, and environmental water needs became increasingly challenging.
+Following unprecedented water conservation and winter storms, Governor Brown declared an end to the drought in April 2017.
+Remarkably, many parts of the Region experienced localized flooding in the winter of 2017.
+The drought and recent flooding illustrate the need to continue to assess the Region's vulnerabilities to hydrologic extremes and climate change and implement mitigation and adaptation measures across all water sectors.

+In response, regional stakeholders accelerated a series of projects and planning efforts to (1) increase the Region's resiliency to drought and the impacts of climate change, and (2) develop opportunities to expand a regional conjunctive use program.
+These efforts built on over two decades of collaborative water resource management, as well as partnerships with several state and federal agencies, including DWR and the U.S. Department of the Interior, Bureau of Reclamation (Reclamation).
+Agencies in the Region completed the North American Basin Regional Drought Contingency Plan (NAB RDCP) in the fall of 2017.
+The NAB RDCP was a collaborative planning effort to explore opportunities to increase the resiliency of the Region's water resources in the face of future climate and drought conditions.
+The effort was partially supported by a grant from Reclamation's WaterSMART Drought Response Program.
+More recently, agencies have collaborated on a Regional Water Reliability Plan (RWRP) to increase the reliability of water supply for public needs.
+Funded by the agencies, the RWRP builds upon the NAB RDCP, but further expands the scope of identified constraints and opportunities to expand a regional conjunctive use program.
+The NAB RDCP and RWRP, in conjunction with local climate action and sustainability plans, provide the foundation for achieving long-term water resource reliability in the Region going forward.

+The 2018 ARB IRWMP Update incorporates lessons learned during the drought and recent flooding and builds upon regional adaptation planning efforts and local climate action and sustainability plans.
+It also reflects significant changes in water management policy, regulation, and funding opportunities that have occurred in the last five years.
+For example, the Sustainable Groundwater Management Act, passed in 2014, enacted landmark reforms that could significantly alter how the Region's groundwater resources are managed.
+In that same year, Senate Bill 985 required agencies to develop new storm water resource plans (SWRP) to receive Proposition 1 funds for storm water projects.
+The ARB SWRP and West Slope SWRP were finalized in July 2018 and are incorporated into this IRWMP.